 - Tell the truth, tell the truth, tell the truth: (Bonus points to the reader who can tell me where this is from.)
 At the end of the day, no one is the best at everything and everyone really cares about their patients.
 Thanks for the information.
 So if you’re not the best, how do you differentiate yourself?
 How about telling the truth?

-What does that truth look like?
-For example:
+But what does that truth look like?